-ed in two since the size of the general population, and therefore the MSM population, also varies between countries.
+Sample size varied between countries.
+This is not surprising, since the size of the general population, and therefore the MSM population, also varies between countries.
 But an additional factor was the sampling method.
-Samples recruited through the Internet trends in sexual behaviour in metropolitan areas.

-were generally larger than those recruited in the community (e.g. in bars, clubs and other venues).
+Samples recruited through the Internet were generally larger than those recruited in the community (e.g. in bars, clubs and other venues).
 For community samples, sample size ranged from 100 (Slovenia, Latvia, Lithuania) to 2,000 (London), while for Internet samples it ranged from 900 (Ireland, Spain) to 15,000 (France).